rekhaDevs/samagragovernance.in/src/pages/project/mission-prerna.md

       accountability initiatives such as cascaded review and monitoring mechanisms and third-party assessments, to keep track of progress and carry out timely corrective action.
+readMore:
+  - text: >-
+      The Uttar Pradesh government is revolutionising primary education in the state
 keyInitiativesTitle: ' '
 ---